dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 <!-- more -->

-## Referencing objects
+## 1 - js copy object and js reference object basics

 By default whenever I have a situation in which I have an object assigned to a variable it is a reference to that object.
+When I use the assignment operator to create another variable and assign that reference to an object as its value, it is not a copy of that object it is just yet another reference to the same object.
+This is what is meant by copying by reference rather than value.

 ```js
 // start out with a simple object